 9 out of 10 Hiring decisions are still based on “gut instinct.”
 This isn’t only a huge problem; it’s downright scary—and really expensive too.

 As recruiters and hiring managers we all make mistakes.
 That’s just human nature.
 Unintended bias just royally screws up our judgment.
 As it turns out, humans are very good at specifying the requirements and not too bad at eliciting information.
-Unfortunately we’re very bad at weighing the results.
+Unfortunately, we’re very bad at weighing the results.
 The brilliant cognitive psychologist Amos Tversky calls this “creeping determinism,” our instinct to fit the fits to the scenario.
 When hiring and managing employees, maybe we should call it “creepy determinism!”
-Relying on gut instinct and making decisions without the help of scientific data is inarguably one of the worst decisions that managers make.
+Relying on gut instinct and making decisions without the help of scientific HR data is inarguably one of the worst decisions that managers make when making hiring decisions.

 Let’s not completely ignore our gut